 (1) Annual Dropout Rate (Gr 7-8).
 This includes only grades 7 and 8.
-This is the rate used in determining a campus accountability rating under standard procedures (for campuses that have one or both of those grades) or the district's rating.
+This rate is used in determining a campus accountability rating under standard procedures (for campuses that have one or both of those grades) or the district's rating.
 It is calculated as follows:

-number of dropouts in grades 7 and 8

-number of grade 7 and 8 students who were in attendance at any time during the 2006-07 school year number of dropouts in grades 7 through 12 number of grade 7-12 students who were in attendance at any time during the 2006-07 school year number of dropouts in grades 9 through 12 number of grade 9-12 students who were in attendance at any time during the 2006-07 school year
+number of dropouts in grades 7 and 8 during the 2008-09 school year number of grade 7 and 8 students who were in attendance at any time during the 2008-09 school year number of dropouts in grades 7 through 12 during the 2008-09 school year number of grade 7-12 students who were in attendance at any time during the 2008-09 school year number of dropouts in grades 9 through 12 during the 2008-09 school year number of grade 9-12 students who were in attendance at any time during the 2008-09 school year

 (2) Annual Dropout Rate (Gr 7-12).
 This includes grades 7 through 12.
-This is the rate used in determining a campus or charter operator accountability rating under AEA procedures (for campuses or charters that have one or more of those grades).
+This rate is used in determining a campus or charter operator accountability rating under AEA procedures (for campuses or charters that have one or more of those grades).
 It is calculated as follows: